strimzi/strimzi-kafka-operator/HACKING.md

 4. Now run the `docker_push` target to push the development images to that Docker repo.
 If you need to build/rebuild the Docker images as well, then run the `all` target instead:

         DOCKER_REGISTRY=172.30.1.1:5000 DOCKER_ORG=$(oc project -q) make docker_push

+   If everything went right, there should be the built images in your local Docker Registry.

+        docker images | grep 172.30.1.1:5000

 5. In order to use the built images in a deployment, you need to update the `install/cluster-operator/050-Deployment-strimzi-cluster-operator.yml` to obtain the images from the registry at `172.30.1.1:5000`, rather than from DockerHub.
 That can be done using the following command:

     ```